5th-Year Master's in Machine Learning

 - Must be graduating with a Bachelor's degree from Carnegie Mellon University.

-- Must take at least 3 of the MS courses during the undergraduate years.
+- Must take precisely 3 of the MS courses during their undergraduate years, passed with a B or better.
 (These courses may also count towards the Bachelor's degree.)

 Differences Between the Standard and Fifth-Year MS